How to Write a Request for Proposal – RFP (With Template and Examples)

 Identify what you hope to accomplish with this project.
 What goals is your company hoping to achieve with this project?
 What KPIs will be analyzed to determine the success of this project?

-Briefly describe the objective and list any specific KPIs or metrics you’ll be analyzing to determine if each of your goals have been reached.
+Briefly describe the objective and list any specific KPIs or metrics you’ll be analyzing to determine if each of your goals has been reached.

 - Are you dealing with custom coding or outdated technology?